ver2point0/wire-framing-boxing-exercise/README.md

 # Wire Framing/Boxing Exercise

 In groups of 3 or 4, grab a piece of paper, whiteboard, or use Google Slides and Wire Frame / Box the following web pages.

+For remote students, please create a Google Slide and share it with your team so you can all collaborate at the same time.

 __Boxing example:__
 Every single box will be a __tag__ within your HTML `<body>` __element__.